PaulApivat/paulapivat/content/technical_notes/example_tech/github_make_pr.md

 weight: 1
 ---

-## Quick Guide for contributing to another code base by making a pull request
+## Guide for contributing to another code base by making a pull request

+## Public Repo

 1. Identify a project you want to contribute to on GitHub
 2. Fork that project